cjdbarlow/bedside-notebook/assessment/env/triage.md

 ##Classifications
 Triage priorities:
 * Tier 1
 Immediate priority.
 Require immediate life-saving procedures.
 * Tier 2
-Urgent prioriety.
+Urgent priority.
 Require intervention within 2-4 hours.
 * Tier 3
 Delayed priority.
 Intervention can be delayed ⩾4 hours.
 	* Should be directed to a survivor reception centre
 	* Should continue to be monitored to ensuree they do not deteriorate